How to identify emotionally immature people

 2. They don’t know how to manage their finances

 The simple act of going to work doesn’t result in emotional maturity in all cases.
-However, the interest in having your own income and learning how to use that income is an important aspect in personal development.
+However, the interest in having your own income and learning how to use that income is an important aspect of personal development.

-- Those that spend without thinking about tomorrow, who don’t have priorities and wait for magic solutions to appear and fix their money problems are emotionally immature.
+- Those that spend without thinking about tomorrow, who don’t have priorities, and wait for magic solutions to appear and fix their money problems are emotionally immature.

 3. They’re not very empathetic

-5. They tend to have superiority issues with people.
+5. They tend to have superiority issues with people

 Emotionally immature people tend to have problems trusting themselves.
 In order to get the security they lack, they tend to find any way to make other people feel worse or inferior.

 - Often, the worse the other person feels, the better the immature person feels.

 - They may use intimidation, name-calling, or any other behavior to bring about this effect.

 This is something normal if we take into account that they don’t know how to manage their emotions, even though it’s not healthy nor correct.